 1.8 Independent Proposal: A proposal will not be considered for award if the price in the proposal was not arrived at independently, without collusion, consultation, communication or agreement as to any matter relating to such prices with any other offer or with any competitor.
 The price quoted in the bidder’s proposal will not be subject to any increase and will be considered firm for the life of the contract unless specific provisions have been provided for adjustment in the original contract.

-1.9 Rejection of Proposals: The VP of Business & Finance/CFO reserves the right to accept or reject any or all proposals, in part or in whole, at her discretion.
-The Director reserves the right to withdraw this RFP at any time for any reason.
-Submission of, or receipt by, the Director confers no rights upon the bidder nor obligates the institution in any manner.
+1.9 Rejection of Proposals: The VP of Business & Finance/CFO reserves the right to accept or reject any or all proposals, in part or in whole, at their discretion.
+The VP of Business & Finance/CFO reserves the right to withdraw this RFP at any time for any reason.
+Submission of, or receipt by, the VP of Business & Finance/CFO confers no rights upon the bidder nor obligates the institution in any manner.

 1.10 Expenses: The institution will not be held liable for any expenses incurred by any bidder responding to this RFP including expenses to prepare or deliver the proposal or attend any oral presentation.